GLOBAL MARKETS-Equities climb on hopes pandemic is peaking

 The Trump administration asked Congress for an additional $250 billion in emergency economic aid for small U.S. businesses reeling from the impact of the outbreak.

-Early gains in the U.S. helped push MSCI's index of global equities .MIWD00000PUS up 0.69% after a broad rally in Japan and modest declines in Europe.
+Broad gains in the U.S. helped push MSCI's index of global equities .MIWD00000PUSup 1.26% after a rally in Japan and modest declines in Europe.

 "After the market rallying, we are having some consolidation as we are in a bottoming process, and you cannot have a V-shaped recovery," said Francois Savary, chief investment officer at Swiss wealth manager Prime Partners.
 "Trading is between 2200 to 2800 on the S&P 500 at the moment and we will stick to that for the time being as we are in recovery phase."

-Gains in the U.S. helped bolster global markets after euro zone finance ministers failed to agree during all-night talks on more support for their coronavirus-hit economies.
+Gains in the U.S. helped bolster other world markets after euro zone finance ministers failed to agree during all-night talks on more support for their coronavirus-hit economies.
 Eurogroup chairman Mario Centeno said on Wednesday he was suspending the discussions until Thursday.

 France has officially registered more than 10,000 deaths from coronavirus infections, making it the fourth country to cross that threshold after Italy, Spain and the United States.